awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs-self-managed.md

 1. Create the necessary IAM service roles in your administrator and target accounts to define the permissions you want\.
 **Important**
-The role in your administrator account must be named **AWSCloudFormationStackSetAdministrationRole**\.
-The role in each of your target accounts must be named **AWSCloudFormationStackSetExecutionRole**\.
+The role in your administrator account should be named **AWSCloudFormationStackSetAdministrationRole**\.
+The role in each of your target accounts should be named **AWSCloudFormationStackSetExecutionRole**\.

 ## Set Up Basic Permissions for Stack Sets Operations<a name="stacksets-prereqs-accountsetup"></a>